nuriel77/hornet-playbook/README.md

 Next you'll have to edit `/var/lib/hornet/config.json`: make sure you set the values specified in the `coordinator` configuration as shown [here](https://github.com/gohornet/hornet/wiki/Tutorials%3A-Private-Tangle#configuration).
 Same for `snapshots`, follow the example in the document (`loadType` etc).
 Note that the correct path for the playbook's base directory is `snapshot/` thus you should end up configuring `snapshot/snapshot.csv` in the configuration.

-To generate the merkle tree when using docker you need 2 parameters: the image name and your COO_SEED.
+To generate the **merkle tree root** when using docker you need 2 parameters: a. the image name, b. your COO_SEED.

 For example below we're using `gohornet/hornet:v0.4.0-rc13` as the image with a random COO_SEED:
 ```sh